Birmingham Drunk Driving Accident Attorney

 The drunk driver’s insurance company may contact you and try to offer a settlement to resolve your case, but this settlement is very likely to be far less than what you are entitled.
 The establishment that overserved the drunk driver is highly likely to deny wrongdoing and will most likely offer you nothing.

 An injury attorney will be extremely beneficial for you, not only because he or she can identify all possible liable parties, but also because the injury attorney knows how to hold them accountable.
-Civil actions for these types of claims can be incredibly complicated, but an experienced lawyer will understand the best ways to approach these cases so that you can recover all the compensation to which you are entitled.
+Civil actions for these types of claims can be complicated, but an experienced lawyer knows the best ways to approach these cases so you can recover all the compensation you deserve.

 Farris, Riley & Pitt, LLP understands the numerous ways in which drunk driving accident victims can have their entire lives turned upside down.
 Our firm represents all clients on a contingency fee basis, so you do not need to worry about paying us anything unless you receive a financial award.